Eggplant parmigiana, or melanzane alla parmigiana, is a gorgeous Italian casserole dish adored for its rich flavors and comforting texture.

 You can use smooth passata or chunky passata; that’s up to you.

-Substitute passata with canned crushed tomatoes, although they tend to be more watery, which means you might have to cook the sauce a little longer.
+Substitute passata for canned crushed tomatoes, although they tend to be more watery, so you might have to cook the sauce a little longer.

-You can use store-bought marinara sauce for a speedier parmigiana, but remember that homemade is always better.
+You can use store-bought marinara sauce for a speedier parmigiana.

 Garlic and Onion